MessageSquare0x

 The core issue is not the calibration meeting itself — it is what feeds into it.

 Managers rate based on what they remember, not what happened.
-Research from the Harvard Business Review has documented how recency bias dominates performance evaluations: the last few weeks of a review period carry disproportionate weight.
+Performance review research has documented how recency bias distorts evaluations: the last few weeks of a review period can carry disproportionate weight.
 A strong Q1 performance fades against a visible Q4 mistake.
 Calibration cannot correct data it never received.

 The data going in is already compromised.
-Most performance ratings draw from annual or semi-annual reviews — static snapshots taken months apart.
+Most performance ratings draw from annual or semi-annual reviews: static snapshots taken months apart.
 By the time calibration happens, managers are defending impressions, not evidence.
-A 2024 Gartner survey found that only 26% of employees believed their performance review accurately reflected their contributions.
-Calibration sessions built on that foundation are adjusting numbers that were wrong to begin with.
+Calibration sessions built on that foundation are adjusting numbers that were weak before the meeting began.

 What Calibration Actually Needs: Better Inputs